Sabri Ülker

 Sabri Ülker (1920 – 12 June 2012) was a Turkish industrialist and businessman, and the founder of Ülker.

 Early life

 Sabri Ülker was born in 1920 in Crimea.
-His family fled to Turkey to escape communism.
+His family is of Crimean Tatar origin and fled to Turkey to escape communism.

 Having spent his early childhood in Crimea, Sabri Ülker immigrated to İstanbul 1929 together with his family.

 Education

 Arriving in İstanbul at the age of 9, he started his education at Kadırga Elementary School.